2014 Animation Festival Round-up

 There were also special exhibitions of animation from Hungary, films about Peace, Outstanding Student films and many other opportunities to view films from around the world and appreciate different cultures, traditions and styles.
 An amazing array of talent was represented at this year’s festival.

 As entry was free this year for children up to SHS age, there was a lot of fun to be had for a younger audience attending the festival.
-For example, watching student films in the educational film market, kids clips, Pixar seminar and animation making workshops
+For example, watching student films in the educational film market, kids clips, Pixar seminar and there were also special exhibitions of animation from Hungary, films about peace and outstanding student work.
+As entry was free this year for children up to SHS age, there was a lot of fun to be had watching student films in the educational film market, kids clips and animation making workshops.

 I need to mention that although this festival was promoted as a child-friendly, some of the films in the competition were not for a general-audience.
 Of course adult themes should absolutely be accepted into the festival as they all have merit and are thought provoking, these films were mixed into the competition without warning of the content.
 We hope the HIAF organizers will consider having one or two nights of the competition which are general-audience-friendly to encourage families and children to attend.
 It would also be useful if there were a clear notation on the schedule next to films that have an extremely violent or explicitly sexual nature.